wagslane/blog/content/posts/leave-scrum-to-rugby.md

 ![scrum table](/img/800/scrum-table.png.webp)

 I need to break the API into pieces that can be completed in 2-week increments.
-We don't plan super far ahead in Scrum (which is good, things change rapidly) so I just need to figure out what I can get done in my next sprint.
+We don't plan super far ahead in Scrum (which is good, as things change rapidly) so I just need to figure out what I can get done in my next sprint.
 I might be able to get some of the endpoints done quickly, but I have bugs to fix and I certainly don't want to miss my goals, so I play it safe and estimate that in this first sprint I can complete two of the endpoints.

 ![scrum table 2](/img/800/scrum-table2.png.webp)